JoshuaRK/Cybersecurity-Automation-Programming-Assignment/README.txt

 UpdatedJSONs is a folder containing the recently grabbed data of JSONs from the whois website.

+IMPORTANT:
 credentials.json is used to get user, password, port, and host for smtp mailing server to be used within main program of method sendEmail.
+Current password is not the password for account given.
 Please replace with desired email and password for credentials to be read proeprly within main method.
-CUrrent password is a randomly genreate password and email.

 requirements.txt is just used incase there are other libraries needed when modifications to the program arise.